 Did you know, profiling replaces guesswork, assumptions, and speculation with KNOWING what makes someone tick.
-Profiling has the potential to save so much time and energy, on the negative consequences that often spring from assumptions.
+Profiling has the potential to save so much time and energy, and help avoid the negative consequences that often spring from assumptions.

 Some leaders can be concerned that profiling simply puts people in a box.
 I used to think this too before I found the value in profiling, and when and how best to use profiling.
 Profiling is a catalyst to start an educated, informed and meaningful conversation in situations such as: